5 Tips for Hiring the Best Customer Support Agent for You

 Those days of transactional support are long gone.
 Today’s customers demand relational support.
 They want to speak to an agent who not only addresses their immediate issue but also understands their business.
 That’s why it’s important to hire service desk employees who view customers as valuable relationships and who seek to understand them holistically—not just as a ticket to be crossed off the list.

 2. Collaborative approach

 Today’s customers are more sophisticated—and they’re also busy.
 When they call with a problem, it’s often after they’ve tried to resolve it themselves and could not.
 By the time they contact the support team, they want the issue addressed as quickly, and as thoroughly, as possible.
 They won’t care that the agent is new or might not know the answer immediately.
-That’s why the most successful customer support agents are collaborative, and not afraid to ask for help.
+That’s why the most successful customer support agents collaborate with team members and not afraid to ask for help.
 They know that the best way to serve customers is by tapping into the collective wisdom of the group to solve issues and develop solutions.
 In doing so they will also increase their own knowledge exponentially.